 If you’d like to give a helping hand to a budding business, you could become an ‘angel investor’.
-Grant Lowe looks at the risks and rewards.
+Grant Lowe, of Private Wealth Advisers, looks at the risks and rewards.

 Angel investing has nothing to do with religion or the plot of a new Dan Brown book.
 Instead, it’s a term used to describe investment in start-up businesses.